netidx/netidx-book/src/complete_system.md

 to those variables as well as read from them, publisher willing.

-Our program is going to publish three values for control, /solar/control/charging, /solar/control/load, and /solar/control/reset.
+Our program is going to publish three values for control, /solar/control/charging (to control whether we are charging the batteries), /solar/control/load (to control whether the inverter is on or off), and /solar/control/reset (to trigger a controller reset).
 These values will all be boolean, and they will be valid for both read and write.
 Here is the full code of the control section,

 ```rust
 struct PublishedControl {